Changing a patient's position in bed every 2 hours helps keep blood flowing. This helps the skin stay healthy and prevents bedsores.

 - Place one of your hands on the patient's shoulder and your other hand on the hip.

-- Standing with one foot ahead of the other, shift your weight to your front foot as you gently pull the patient's shoulder toward you.
+- Standing with one foot ahead of the other, shift your weight to your front foot (or knee if you put your knee on the bed) as you gently pull the patient's shoulder toward you.
 Then shift your weight to your back foot as you gently pull the person's hip toward you.

 You may need to repeat steps 3 and 4 until the patient is in the right position.